cmu-hxiong-qierl/parallel-compressors/Final_Report/Final Report.md

 One of the reason that speedup can't increase linearly when number of threads increase is **uneven distribution**.
 Although we partitions the file into parts of same size, the **matching process** might requires different amount of scans for different positions.
 When the current sequence unmatches, the scan stops and continute to the next section.
 And it's nature for files having different amount of duplicated sequence at different positions.

-By recording each time of OpenMP thread, we proves that uneven distribution is one of the reason that it fails to achieve linear speedup.
+By recording each time of OpenMP thread, we proves that uneven workload distribution is one of the reason that it fails to achieve linear speedup.

 <img src="uneven.png" alt="uneven" style="zoom:50%;" />

 The reason that more duplicated content has better the compression ratio is the nature of LZ77 algorithms.
 With more duplicated content, tuples could reprsents longer sequence in the original files.

-### Comparison for Huffman vs. LZ77
+### Comparison for Huffman vs. LZ77 and among different traces

 #### Speedup

+The speedups for each algorithm on 3 main test traces are shown below:

 <img src="text_small.jpg" alt="text_small" style="zoom:50%;" />